vramana/cherow/README.md

 # Regular Expression validation

-Cherow let you validate regular expression as an stand-alone module, and not dependent on parsing any AST nodes.
+Cherow let you validate regular expression as an stand-alone module or during parsing.
+When you do a normal parsing, you can use the `node: true` option to bypass this, and fallback to the solution that NodeJS have.

-Here is how you do it:
+Here is how you do a stand-alone validation:

 ```js
     import { validateRegExp, RegexpState } from 'cherow';